-Many Islamic scholars have said that it is impossible to receive a vision of God in this world while awake is not possible, based on the story of the prophet Moses.
+Many Islamic scholars have said that it is impossible to receive a vision of God in this world while awake, based on the story of the prophet Moses.
 “And when Moses arrived at Our appointed time and his Lord spoke to him, he said, ‘My Lord, show me [Yourself] that I may look at You.’
 [Allah] said, ‘You will not see Me, but look at the mountain; if it should remain in place, then you will see Me.’
 But when his Lord appeared to the mountain, He rendered it level, and Moses fell unconscious.
 And when he awoke, he said, ‘Exalted are You!
 I have repented to You, and I am the first of the believers’” (Al-Aaraf 7:143).

 The Hadith confirms that, “He said: I wanted to ask him whether he had seen his Lord.
 Abu Dharr said: I, in fact, inquired of him, and he replied: I saw Light” (Sahih Muslim).
 In another Hadith it says, “It is narrated on the authority of Abu Dharr: I asked the Messenger of Allah: Did you see thy Lord?
 He said: (He is) Light; how could I see Him?”
 (Sahih Muslim).
 The Hadith explained the meaning by saying, “Allah does not sleep, and it is not befitting that He should sleep.
 He lowers the Scales and raises them.
 The deed done during the day is taken up to Him before the deed done during the night, and the deed done during the night before the deed done during the day.
 His Veil is Light, and if He were to remove it, the glory of his Face would burn everything of His creation, as far as His gaze reaches” (Sahih Muslim).